 The acquisition of Engage was accounted for as a business combination and reflects the application of acquisition accounting in accordance with ASC 805, Business Combinations ("ASC 805").
-The acquired assets, including identifiable intangible assets and liabilities assumed, have been recorded at their estimated fair values with the excess purchase price assigned to goodwill.
+The acquired assets, including identifiable intensible assets and liabilities assumed have been recorded at their activated fair values.